 The Central Library Video Wall is a 28-foot video screen located in the library’s Tom Bradley Wing.
 A component of the S. Mark Taper Foundation Digital Commons, the video wall is a space for storytelling—about our community, our institution, and our world.
 Video Wall content is intended to delight, inform and educate library visitors with compelling visual stories.

-A series of cinematic moving "portraits" of Los Angeles historical figures, portrayed by library patrons and community members.
-Read more.
+In partnership with StandardVision, we've produced a series of digital art pieces for the Central Library Video Wall.
+This project involved creating cinematic moving "portraits" of Los Angeles historical figures, portrayed by library patrons and community members.

 In addition to original content, the video wall features original art, films, and animation.
 Current selections include works by the following artists: